MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-reports.md

     This table shows you the tasks and steps for the selected guide.
 You can select the average step time or standard deviation (**Time SD**) column to quickly find the longest/shortest steps or steps with most/least variability in time (standard deviation).
 If a step is visited multiple times in the same session, the total time spent on that step will be used in the step average calculation.
-If a step is visited multiple times in the same session, the total time spent on that step will be used in the step average calculation.
 Select a row of this table to filter all the visuals in the report to just that step.

     Note that the report does not provide times for alignment and completion steps.